-- The Committee of Sponsoring Organizations (COSO) of the Treadway Commission developed a control framework.
-This framework typically forms the basis for SAS 70 reporting.
+The Committee of Sponsoring Organizations (COSO) of the Treadway Commission developed a control framework.
+This framework typically forms the basis for SOC reporting.

-Technically, there is no such thing as a SAS 70 certification because a SAS 70 audit states an auditor’s opinion on a service organization’s internal controls and security practices for a specific period of time.
+Technically, there is no such thing as a SSAE 18 certification because a SSAE 18 attestation states an auditor’s opinion on a service organization’s internal controls and security practices for a specific period of time.
 However, it’s common in the marketplace to refer to a SAS 70 audit as SAS 70 certification.
 While the term “certification” may not be accurate; the AICPA does provide for the use of a SOC logo to be included on the service organizations website and marketing material.

 The distribution of a SOC report is restricted to actual or potential users of the system.
-The plan for distributing the SAS 70 audit report should be formally agreed upon in the engagement letter between the service organization and the service auditor.
+The plan for distributing the SOC report should be formally agreed upon in the engagement letter between the service organization and the service auditor.
 Service auditor’s reports are generally distributed in three ways:

-- A service auditor will distribute a service auditor’s report to the audited service organization at the close of a SAS 70 audit.
+A service auditor will distribute a service auditor’s report to the audited service organization at the close of a SSAE 18 engagement.

-- The service organization will provide copies of the service auditor’s report to their customers (the organizations that hired them to outsource business functions) who are required to show their auditors the SAS 70 report.
+The service organization will provide copies of the service auditor’s report to their customers (the organizations that hired them to outsource business functions) who are required to show their auditors the SOC report.

-- The service organization will likely use the service auditor’s report as a marketing tool to differentiate its organization from the competition.
+The service organization will likely use the SOC report as a marketing tool to differentiate its organization from the competition.

-A SAS 70 audit with an unqualified opinion can be used as a marketing tool.
-Some service organizations are marketing their audits in proposals, email signatures, press releases, website materials, direct mail, giveaways, brochures, etc.
+A SSAE 18 with an unqualified opinion can be used as a marketing tool.
+Some service organizations are marketing their reports in proposals, email signatures, press releases, website materials, direct mail, giveaways, brochures, etc.